What makes a good PERSONAL TRAINER?

 Avoid trainers who dodge questions or are hesitant to answer.

-Use your judgement and due diligence to check the following traits of a good personal fitness trainer – knowledge and reasoning, punctuality and honesty, provokes you to think, open to discussions, never tired to answering questions, passion for fitness and fitness education, ethical, good listener and communicator and last but not the least, a mentor, motivator and guide.
+Use your judgement and due diligence to select a personal trainer.
+Good personal trainers will – be knowledgeable, give scientific reasoning, be punctual and honest, provoke us to think, be open to discussions, be never tired of answering questions, have a passion for fitness and fitness education, be ethical, be a good listener and communicator and last but not the least, act as a mentor, motivator and guide.